ironbar/orangutan/reports/04_Modeling.md

 the metrics.
 The best solution is to sample arenas with inverse frequency to their duration.
 To have a more stable training the bigger the number of arenas the better because the less variability there will be during sampling.

+Training with sampling produced better results.
+Moreover a model trained from zero achieved better scores than a model retrained from food category.
+Scores on food and preferences were 25 and 17, which I think is a good start point and probably training for other categories will improve these scores.

 <!---